juanluisbaptiste/docker-postfix/README.md

 * armv7
 * arm64

-It also includes rsyslog to enable logging to stdout.

 _If you want to follow the development of this project check out [my blog](https://www.juanbaptiste.tech/category/postfx)._

 ### Available image tags